Definability of derivations in the reducts of differentially closed fields

 2em

 1.5em} \makeatother

 \begin {document}

 \begin {abstract} Let $\mathcal{F}=(F;+,\cdot,0,1,\D)$ be a differentially closed field.
-We consider the question of definability of the derivation $\D$ in reducts of $\mathcal{F}$ of the form $\mathcal{F}_{R}=(F;+,\cdot,0,1,P)_{P \in R}$ where $R$ is a collection of definable sets in $\mathcal{F}$.
-We give some examples and non-examples and establish some criteria for definability of $\D$ which show that the behaviour of $\D$ at generic points is relevant to the question of its definability.
+We consider the question of definability of the derivation $\D$ in reducts of $\mathcal{F}$ of the form $\mathcal{F}_{R}=(F;+,\cdot,0,1,P)_{P \in R}$ where $R$ is some collection of definable sets in $\mathcal{F}$.
+We give examples and non-examples and establish some criteria for definability of $\D$.
 Finally, using the tools developed in the paper we prove that under the assumption of inductiveness of $\Th(\mathcal{F}_{R})$ model completeness is a necessary condition for definability of $\D$.
 This can be seen as part of a broader project where one is interested in finding Ax-Schanuel type inequalities (or predimension inequalities) for differential equations.

 \end {abstract}

 \begin{small}